MuhammadSaim/das-with-go/README.md

 - [DeleteFromEnd](./singly-linked-list.go#L130) - Delete a node from the end of the list.
 - [Count](./singly-linked-list.go#L156) - Count the node list.
 - [Reverse](./singly-linked-list.go#L180) - Reverse the list.
+- [LinearSearch](./singly-linked-list.go#L222) - Searching in the list with linear search.